gthparch/macsim/README.md

-# Macsim
+# MacSim

 ## Introduction

-* MacSim is a heterogeneous architecture timing model simulator that is developed from Georgia Institute of Technology.
+MacSim is a trace-based cycle-level GPGPU simulator developed by [HPArch](https://sites.gatech.edu/hparch/) at Georgia Institute of Technology.

-* It simulates x86, ARM64, NVIDIA PTX and Intel GEN GPU instructions and can be configured as either a trace driven or execution-drive cycle level simulator.
-It models detailed mico-architectural behaviors, including pipeline stages, multi-threading, and memory systems.
+* It simulates x86, ARM64, NVIDIA PTX and Intel GEN GPU instructions and can be configured as either a trace driven or execution-driven cycle level simulator.
+It models detailed micro-architectural behaviors, including pipeline stages, multi-threading, and memory systems.
 * MacSim is capable of simulating a variety of architectures, such as Intel's Sandy Bridge, Skylake (both CPUs and GPUs) and NVIDIA's Fermi.
 It can simulate homogeneous ISA multicore